-- Preheat oven to 350 degrees
+- Preheat oven to 350 degrees.

-- Next add the cream cheese and vanilla and mix well.
+- Next, add the room temperature cream cheese and vanilla extract and continue to beat until mixed well.

 - Bake for 25 to 30 minutes until golden brown on top.

-- In a small mixing bowl beat the egg yolks, sugar substitute, until thick and turns lemon colored.
+- In a small mixing bowl beat the egg yolks, sugar substitute, salt until thick and turns lemon colored.

 - Place the small bowl with the egg mixture in a double boiler over water that is gently boiling.

-- Lower the heat to simmer.
+- Reduce the heat to a low simmer.